AminIdr/goDB/README.md

 - **operations.go:** Defines core database operations like `Set`, `Get`, and `Del`.
 Handles interactions with the Memtable and triggers flushing to disk when necessary.
 - **serialization.go:** Provides functions for converting key-value pairs to byte slices and vice versa.
 Handles the serialization and deserialization of data for storage and retrieval.
 - **wal.go:** Manages Write-Ahead Logging, including functions for appending key-value entries to the Write-Ahead Log and recovering from the log during startup.
-- **data_maintenance.go:** Handles data maintenance tasks such as flushing Memtable to disk, compacting SST files, and recovering from crashes during these operations.
+- **data_maintenance.go:** Handles data maintenance tasks such as flushing Memtable to disk and compacting SST files.
 - **compression.go:** Provides functions for compressing and decompressing data, using gzip compression for storage efficiency.
 - **http_handler.go:** Defines HTTP handler functions for various endpoints (`/get`, `/set`, `/del`).
 Parses incoming requests, calls corresponding database operations, and sends responses.